 How do I obtain information about me?

-You must write to us, the address details are on right of this page, asking to see your records.
-You will need to provide your name and address, details of the service(s) to which your enquiry relates and any other information (e.g. date of birth, rent or council tax number) that could help us find your information.
-To make this easier, please use the Subject Access Request form in the box to the right.
+You must write to us, the address details are at the bottom of this page, asking to see your records.
+You will need to provide your name and address, details of the service(s) to which your enquiry relates and any other information (e.g. date of birth or council tax number) that could help us find your information.
+To make this easier, please use the Subject Access Request form.
 A slightly different form applies for CCTV requests.

 You do not have to use the form but all requests must be in writing, although the use of email is permitted.
 You cannot request information verbally.